Leaflet/Leaflet/docs/SlavaUkraini/examples/video-overlay/index.md

 {% include frame.html url="example-nocontrols.html" %}

-`errorOverlayUrl` is a URL to the overlay image to show in place of the overlay that failed to load.
-The option is inherited from [`ImageOverlay`](/reference.html#imageoverlay).

-`alt` stands for the alt attribute of the image.
-Images alternatives (`alt` option) add valuable information for low vision or blind screen reader users.
-Image alternatives also benefit people who have poor or unstable internet, some cognitive disabilities.
-Moreover, it can improve the SEO of a website.
-The option is inherited from [`ImageOverlay`](/reference.html#imageoverlay).

-`interactive` is `false` by default.
-If `true`: mouse events will be fired.
-If `false`: no mouse events are triggered.
-The option is inherited from [`ImageOverlay`](/reference.html#imageoverlay).

-`autoplay` option defines whether the video starts playing automatically when loaded.
+- `autoplay` option defines whether the video starts playing automatically when loaded.
 It is `true` by default.
+It is important to know that on some browsers `autoplay` functionality will only work with `muted` option explicitly set to `true`.
+It is important to know that on some browsers `autoplay` functionality will only work with `muted` option explicitly set to `true`.

-`muted` option defines whether the video starts on mute when loaded.
+- `muted` option defines whether the video starts on mute when loaded.
 It is `false` by default.

-`playsInline` option when it is set to `true` allows video to play inline without automatically entering fullscreen mode when playback begins in the mobile browser.
+- `playsInline` option when it is set to `true` allows video to play inline without automatically entering fullscreen mode when playback begins in the mobile browser.
 It is `true` by default.

-It is important to know that on some browsers `autoplay` functionality will only work with `muted` option explicitly set to `true`.

 You can find other options of `L.videoOverlay` in [`Docs`](/reference.html#videooverlay)